Graduate Certificate in Sustainability

 If you wish to apply for the Graduate Certificate in Sustainability program, please submit an application to the Graduate School.
-You are encouraged to meet with Dr. Marty Matlock (general certificate) or Dr. Juan Balda (electric systems emphasis) to discuss your interest in the program and plan your electives.
+You are encouraged to meet with Dr. David Hyatt (general certificate) or Dr. Juan Balda (electric systems emphasis) to discuss your interest in the program and plan your electives.

 Admission requirements for the Graduate Certificate in Sustainability are the same as the admission eligibility requirements set by the Graduate School.